paulooctavio/dividends-calendar/README.md

 # Automated Payments Google Calendar
-Script to automatically save the dates of the payments of dividends and interest on equity as events on your Google Calendar.
+Script to automatically save the "Ex" and payments dates of of dividends as events on your Google Calendar.

 <p align="middle">
 <img src="https://github.com/paulooctavio/dividends-calendar/blob/main/images/cei.png">